 Conclusion

+Old Rag Mountain is hands down my favorite hike in Virginia!
 The rock scramble is an absolute blast, and the summit views are some of the best in the state.

-This trail isn’t easy – it demands full-body strength and endurance – but with the right preparation and mindset, you’ll be ready to take on Old Rag!
+This trail isn’t easy!
+It demands full-body strength and endurance, but with the right preparation and mindset, you’ll be ready to take on Old Rag.

-Trust me, the adventure is well worth it! 🤩
+Trust me, the adventure is well worth it!

 If this guide inspires you to tackle the Old Rag Rock Scramble, I’d love to hear about your adventure.
+Leave a comment and share your experience!

 Enjoyed this post?
 Pin for later!